 If your child does a lot of their lessons using online platforms, you might want to give them learning opportunities away from the computer or tablet.
 Break out a unit study!
 Though you could always use online resources to help them gather information, homeschool unit studies can be done 100% offline.

 Make use of your library, go for a nature walk, or find a local expert.
 Heck, even a trip to the grocery store or park could be part of a unit study if you play your cards right.
 The community at large is your classroom!

 Now we get to the BEST part of homeschool unit studies: child-led learning!

-Sometimes, kids might be getting a quality education from the current curriculums you’ve chosen, but they seem to constantly complain about how BORED they are!
-So many parents worry that they’ll snuff out their child’s love of learning by forcing them to learn times tables or practice vocabulary words.
+Sometimes, kids might be getting a quality education from the current curriculum, but they complain about how BORED they are!
+So many parents worry that they’ll snuff out their child’s love of learning by forcing them to memorize times tables or practice vocabulary words.

-Maybe you’re looking for a way to balance the good (if less-interesting) learning found in your curriculum with something that really sparks your child’s passion.
+Maybe you’re looking for a way to balance the basics with something that sparks your child’s passion.
 That’s where unit studies come in!
 Unit studies allow your child to run with their questions, interests, and favorite topics and spend time diving deeper in a way that really adds to their education.

 Unit studies re-energize your child and give them time to work on passion projects.
-This makes them especially good tools to pull out when engagement is lagging, for instance in the middle of a long stretch between vacations, or if you homeschool during the summer.
+This makes them good tools to pull out when engagement is lagging.
+For instance in the middle of a long stretch between vacations, or if you homeschool during the summer.
 You also might choose to use one around the time one child is tackling a rather difficult subject or lesson, and you want to give their brain some kind of break without falling into an Netflix-binging slump.